woocommerce/woocommerce-blocks/docs/contributors/coding-guidelines.md

 }
 ```

-4. Try adding an extra class or tag with its only purpose of increasing specificity.
+4. Try adding an extra css class (or tag selector) to increase specificity.
 When doing so, add a comment explaining it.

 ```
 .wc-block-radio-control {